dgoppenheimer/md-sims/docs/course/lab00-preparation.md

 ---

-## Code for Images in Jupyter Notebooks
+## Adding Images to Text Cells in Jupyter Notebooks

-I use Hugo shortcodes for processing images on this site to keep the markdown clean.
-The images are stored in `page bundles` for use on this site.
-I also uploaded all the images to a public GitHub repository, [notebook-images](https://github.com/dgoppenheimer/notebook-images), so I can use them with the Jupyter notebooks.
+I uploaded all the images to a public GitHub repository, [notebook-images](https://github.com/dgoppenheimer/notebook-images), so I can use them on this site with the course Jupyter notebooks.
 Using a public repository ensures that the images will still be available when the notebook is shared.

 Here is the code I used to generate the images in the Jupyter notebooks.
-This code is a bit different from standard Markdown in that it allows the images to be resized rather than just filling the container.
+This code is a bit different from standard `Markdown` in that it allows the images to be resized rather than just filling the container.

-{{% alert title="Information" color="info" %}}
+!!! info

    Code for the Jupyter notebook:

 *Click profile*

 ```html